dw-guo/dw-guo.github.io/content/papers/paper1/index.md

 title: "Household Customers’ Cost of Interruption: Survey Study on Summer Electricity Peak of Xi’an City."
 date: 2013-01-15
 author: ["Yuan Zhao","Weihua Yu","Dingwei Guo","Xiaoping He"]
+description: "We utilize Contingent Valuation Method to estimate the Willingness to Accept of a Direct Load Control program.
+Published in the Frontiers in Energy Research, 2022."
 cover:
     alt: "Some Uses For Olive Oil"
     relative: true